April 3, 2012, Christopher D. Carroll Bubbles

 There are also some general equilibrium arguments against bubbles, which basically boil down to the observation that if the value of the bubble is growing forever, its size will eventually exceed the size of the entire capital stock, and in that case productive capital will have been driven to zero because everybody owns the bubble instead of capital, which can’t make sense.

-BLANCHARD, OLIVIER J. (1989): “Speculative Bubbles, Crashes, and Rational Expectations,” Economics Letters, 3, 387–389, http://ideas.repec.org/a/eee/ecolet/v3y1979i4p387-389.html.
+Blanchard, Olivier J. (1989): “Speculative Bubbles, Crashes, and Rational Expectations,” Economics Letters, 3, 387–389, http://ideas.repec.org/a/eee/ecolet/v3y1979i4p387-389.html.